Abstract and concrete tangent modules on Lipschitz differentiability spaces: Lipschitz differentiability spaces

 \section{Lipschitz differentiability spaces}

 In this section we prove Theorem \ref{thm:module:LDS}.
 To this end, we note that in any metric measure space $X$ whose porous sets have zero measure, for every $f \in \LIP(X)$ and $U \subset X$ Borel, $\lip( f|_{U} ) = \lip( f )$ $\mm$-a.e.\ on $U$ \cite[Proposition 2.8]{BS13}.
 In particular, Lipschitz extensions of weak charts self-improve to strong charts (compare \eqref{eq:differential:OG} and \eqref{eq:lds}).
-Since porous sets in Lipschitz differentiability spaces are negligible by \cite[Theorem 2.4]{BS13}, it follows that $X$ is LDS if and only if it is weak LDS and porous sets have null measure. \begin{proof}[Proof of Theorem \ref{thm:module:LDS}] By Theorem \ref{cor:BKO}, $X$ is weak LDS satisfying \(\emph{(1)}\) in Theorem \ref{thm:isom} for every $p' \geq p$.
+Since porous sets in Lipschitz differentiability spaces are negligible by \cite[Theorem 2.4]{BS13}, it follows that $X$ is LDS if and only if it is weak LDS and porous sets have null measure. \begin{proof}[Proof of Theorem \ref{thm:module:LDS}] By Theorem \ref{cor:BKO}, $X$ is weak LDS satisfying \(\emph{(1)}\) in Theorem \ref{thm:isomB} for every $p' \geq p$.
 The proof is complete after we verify that porous sets are negligible.
 To this end, let $S\subset X$ be porous in $X$.
 By Remark \ref{rmk:por} we have $\lip( g )(x)>0$ for every $x\in S$, where $g(y)\coloneqq d(y,S)$, while $\lip(g) \leq \omega( |Dg|_{p} )$ yields $\lip(g)= 0$ $\mm$-a.e.\ on $S$ by \eqref{eq:sobloc}.
 Hence $\mm(S) = 0$. \end{proof}

 We discuss some known conditions implying \eqref{eq:BKO}.
 Firstly, as noted in the introduction, being a Lipschitz differentiability space does not imply \eqref{eq:BKO}.
-On the other hand, having a doubling measure and $p$-Poincar\'e inequality does, by the work of \cite{Cheeger00}.
+On the other hand, having a doubling measure and $p$-Poincar\'e inequality does, by the results in \cite{Cheeger00}.

 In fact, the doubling condition and Poincar\'e inequality can be substantially weakened.
-A suitable asymptotic version of the Poincar\'e inequality (with comparable notions introduced in \cite{BateLi18} and also \cite{EB19}), as well as thick quasiconvexity (\cite[Definition 5]{DC12} and \cite[Definition 1.3]{CS20}) both imply \eqref{eq:BKO}.
-We say that $X$ is \textbf{$p$-thick quasiconvex} with constant $C$ if, for any disjoint measurable sets $E,F\subset X$ with positive measure, the family of paths $\gamma$ joining $E$ and $F$ with $\ell(\gamma)\le Cd(\gamma_0,\gamma_1)$ is not $p$-negligible.
-The space $X$ has an {\bf asymptotic non-homogeneous $p$-Poincar\'e inequality} (asymptotic $p$-NPI), if the measure $\mm$ vanishes on porous sets, and $X$ has a countable partition $\{B_i\}$ up to a null set, with constants $\lambda_i>0$, moduli of continuity $\omega_{i}$, and $\epsilon_i\colon[0,\infty)\to \R$ satisfying $\lim_{t\to 0}\epsilon_i(t)/t=0$, so that
+A suitable asymptotic version of the Poincar\'e inequality (with comparable notions introduced in \cite{BateLi18} and also \cite{EB19}) imply \eqref{eq:BKO}.
+We say that $X$ has an {\bf asymptotic non-homogeneous $p$-Poincar\'e inequality} (asymptotic $p$-NPI), if the measure $\mm$ vanishes on porous sets, and $X$ has a countable partition $\{B_i\}$ up to a null set, with constants $\lambda_i>0$, moduli of continuity $\omega_{i}$, and $\epsilon_i\colon[0,\infty)\to \R$ satisfying $\lim_{t\to 0}\epsilon_i(t)/t=0$, so that

 for $\mm$-a.e.\ $x \in B_i$ and $f \in \LIP_{bs}(X)$.
 Here \(f_{B(x,r)}\) stands for the average integral \(\aint{B(x,r)}f\,\d\mm\).